rxv3774/WebCheckers/docs/DesignDoc.md

 In the PostValidateMoveRoute handle method, we see an inflated Design Complexity because of the conditions at the end of the method that check for what type of move was made.
 To check if a pending move needs to be added to the match, the handle method makes numerous calls to other methods from the move and match class.
 The results of these method calls affect which of the paths will be taken.
 Since these conditions use so many methods calls to determine the path, we see an inflated Design Complexity that must be addressed.

+_Recommendation Based on Analysis:_

+In the GetGameRoute handle method, the code is trying to do too much, causing the Cyclomatic Complexity to inflate.
+A simple solution to this is to break the method up using helper methods, especially the parts of the method that handle the different possible paths.
+This change will reduce the Cyclomatic Complexity of the handle method in GetGameRoute.

+For the PostValidateMoveRoute handle method, the string of method calls in each if-condition should be moved to a separate, more efficient helper-method.
+This helper method should be the only method called in each if-condition, this will reduce the design complexity in the handle method of the PostValidateMoveRoute.

 __Javadoc Coverage Metrics:__